St John Ambulance (England): Volunteer clinical training

 Those volunteering to provide event first aid services begin as first aiders, by attending a four-day Operational First Aid (FA) course covering common injuries and illnesses, over-the-counter medication administration, in addition to organisation-specific elements such as safe discharge and patient report forms.
 Further progression is to the Advanced First Aider (AFA) course, a four-day course covering medical gases administration, taking vital signs and manual handling with equipment.
 Advanced First Aider is the standard required for entry to the Cycle Response Unit, Medical Response Team (a specialist resource for working in dense crowds) and to be considered for selection for Ambulance Training.

 First aid roles

 In early 2024, St John Ambulance announced a change to its internal first aid training for volunteers, primarily driven by changes to the "Purple Guide", the assumed outcome of Martyn's Law and the perceived future regulation of event first aid.
 Transition of existing volunteers is currently underway and the first aid qualifications of Operational First Aid and Advanced First Aider are planned to be withdrawn by the end of 2025, two new roles have been introduced in their place: Community First Aider and Emergency Responder.

 Community first aider

-Intended for very small, low risk, non-licensed events that require simple first aid provision (e.g. village fetes).
-The course has a total qualification time of 26 hours.
-CFAs attend a two day first aid course.
+This basic first aid role is intended to equip volunteers with the skills to attend very small, low risk, non-licensed events that require simple first aid provision (e.g. village fetes).
+The CFA role is primarily intended for those that wish to attend fundraising, community engagement and PR events.
+The course has a total qualification time of 26 hours and is level B on the PHEM framework, meaning CFAs are unable to attend licensed events unless working under direct supervision as part of a wider team.